Racing the Rain: Plot

 Shirtless and barefoot for most of his youth, Quenton Cassidy grew up exploring the natural environment surrounding his neighborhood nestled between the Loxahatchee River and the Atlantic Ocean.
 Racing the Rain introduces the reader to Quenton in elementary school where he plays games, runs foot races, and feeds his curiosity with his best friends Stiggs and Randleman.
 Breaks of ice-cold Kool-Aid and frothy A&W root beer divide the hot Florida days.
 Quenton's small stature, big mouth, and affinity for practical jokes often gets him into trouble with teachers and other students.
 That is, until he becomes friends with Trapper.

 Trapper Nelson is both man and legend.
 He is the real-life swamp man who “wrestled alligators for fun, [and] laughed at poisonous snakes.”
 When Trapper becomes friends with Quenton, the two strike a business deal when Trapper recognizes Quenton's extraordinary ability to hold his breath and dive deep into the water.
 He teaches Quenton about life on the Loxahatchee fishing, trapping, and entertaining influential men with wildlife shows, poker, and beer.
 Taking Quenton under his wing, Trapper becomes a pivotal influence in Quenton's life.
-Though Quenton's first love is basketball, Trapper convinces Quneton to try out long distant running on the side.
+Though Quenton's first love is basketball, Trapper convinces Quenton to try out long distant running on the side.
 Quenton is a natural runner due to his efficiency in using oxygen.
 He can't bring himself to give up basketball, but Quenton begins to recognize his own talents.

 As Quenton grows older and draws nearer to high school, he begins to play basketball with his friends at the local military base Fort Murphy.
 Some of the soldiers there humor the youth with pick-up games of basketball, helping Quenton and his friends quickly improve their skills.
 This was not enough to help Quenton, still short and scrawny, be a starter on the junior high basketball team.
 Frustrated with himself and his coach, Quenton is motivated to do everything he could to not only make the high school basketball team, but be a key player.
 His friends at Fort Murphy and Trapper Nelson, who wasn't just a wilderness man but a talented athlete himself, teach Quenton different shooting and dribbling drills.
 Every afternoon between the two basketball seasons, Quenton goes to the military base to practice on the basketball courts.
 When he joins the high school basketball team, he starts every game on the JV and leads the squad in points.
 The next season, Quenton, Stiggs, and Randleman all start on Varsity.
 They have a winning season and go to the state semi-finals.
 They looked forward to the next season and the prospects of winning state, but their success would be short lived.